mattermost/mattermost-developer-documentation/site/content/blog/2020-02-26-layered-store-and-struct-embedding.md

 ---

-One of the most important parts of the Mattermost source code is the one responsible to accessing the mattermost database, the store.
+One of the most important parts of the Mattermost source code is the one responsible for accessing the Mattermost database - the store.
 Every single database access is handled by the store, so we needed to find a way to extend it in different ways introducing as less complexity as possible, and that is the reason behind the current layered approach using struct embedding.